tracim/tracim/frontend_lib/README.md

 # Tracim lib

-This library groups the components shared across the Tracim frontend and the Tracim frontend apps.
+This library groups the components shared across Tracim frontend and the Tracim frontend apps.

 It can be built in two different ways: